agustindt/Spotify-API/README.md

 3. Add your Spotify application client ID to `src/auth.ts`.

+4. In the Spotify Developer Dashboard, add your redirect URI (e.g. `http://localhost:5173`) to the app's list of allowed redirect URIs.
+The URI must exactly match `REDIRECT_URI` in `src/auth.ts`.

-4. Open the app in your browser and click **Login with Spotify**.
+5. Open the app in your browser and click **Login with Spotify**.
 Authorize the requested scopes when prompted:

 - `user-read-recently-played`